ncatlab/nlab-content/pages/9/2/9/3/3929/content.md

 1. An abstract approach to coherence, Lecture Notes in Math.
 281 (Springer-Verlag, 1972) 106–147.
 1. A cut-elimination theorem, Lecture Notes in Math.
 281 (Springer-Verlag, 1972) 196–213.
 1. Cohérence pour les catégories à distributivité, Cahiers de topologie et géométrie différentielle 14 (1973) 36–37.
-1. (with R. Street) Review of the elements of2-categories, Lecture Notes in Math.
+1. (with R. Street) Review of the elements of 2-categories, Lecture Notes in Math.
 420 (Springer-Verlag, 1974) 75–103.
 1. On clubs and doctrines, Lecture Notes in Math.
 420 (Springer-Verlag, 1974) 181–256.
 1. Doctrinal adjunction, Lecture Notes in Math.
 420 (Springer-Verlag, 1974) 257–280.
 1. Coherence theorems for lax algebras and for distributive laws, Lecture Notes in Math.
 420 (Springer-Verlag, 1974) 281–375.